emiliasato/ecommerce-analysis/README.md

 # 2.4 CONCLUSION/RECOMMENDATIONS

 1. Implement a ban on sellers who consistently misses shipping deadline
+2. Start a service that assists sellers to ship out heavy/large products
-2. Ask customers to review each product separately so that we have cleaner data on review scores
+3. Ask customers to review each product separately so that we have cleaner data on review scores
-3. Ask sellers to upload at least to pictures in the posting
+4. Ask sellers to upload at least to pictures in the posting